Are you trying to figure out whether or not to continue homeschooling through june?

 Now let’s get started!

-Here are 5 simple ways to enjoy June homeschooling:
+Here are 5 simple ways to embrace joy in your June homeschooling:

 1. learn about the Junior Ranger program